 Yes, you are invited to the Awards Ceremony as the Partner of Awards.

 The Ceremony is open to the general public – journalists, business representatives, government and public figures, professionals and jury members.
 See ‘Get tickets’ section.

 Emerging Europe does not cover the costs of transport and accommodation for nominees, jury members, partners or participants.
 We recommend a selection of hotels located near the venues but the choice of accommodation is entirely left to the participants.

 No, the organiser does not play for flights and accommodation for the finalists, however can provide logistic and visa support (if needed).

 The Awards Ceremony is opened for journalists, Partners, VIP guests and speakers — as well as those with Gold and Platinum passes.

 Yes, the organiser provides support in applying for a visa to enter the United Kingdom.
 We send an invitation that can be submitted with the visa application.
 However, Emerging Europe does not have any influence on the final outcome of the visa application process.

 All news and updates are available in the News section and on social media: Twitter, LinkedIn and Facebook.

 You can also read about the Awards on Emerging Europe and in other media outlets.
-In 2018, over 100 of them covered the Awards.
+In 2018 and 2019, over 150 of them covered the Awards.

 #EEAwards.
-In 2018, the hashtag had almost 3 million impressions on Twitter alone.
+In 2018 and 2019 the hashtag had almost 7 million impressions on Twitter alone.